MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-buttons.md

 ---
 # Identify and use buttons in the Power BI service

-In the reports you receive from colleagues, you might have noticed buttons and wondered how to use them.
+In the reports you receive from colleagues, you might notice buttons and wondered how to use them.
 Some buttons have words, some have arrows, others have graphics, and some even have dropdown menus.
 This article shows you how to recognize and use buttons.

 For information on how to add buttons to reports, see [Create buttons in Power BI reports](../create-reports/desktop-buttons.md).